 - Repeat process to cook remaining quesadillas.

-- When all quesadillas are cooked, cut each half-moon (quesadilla) in half so you end up with 20 pieces.
+- When all quesadillas are cooked, cut each quesadilla in half so you end up with 20 pieces.
 Serve with salsa, guacamole and/or sour cream (if desired).
-Enjoy!Note: If you have any leftovers, properly store in an airtight container in the refrigerator and use within 2 to 4 days, reheating before serving.
+Enjoy!Note: If you have any leftovers, properly store them in an airtight container in the refrigerator and use within 3 to 4 days.
+Reheat before serving.

 Notes

-- It’s better to have your pan over a lower heat setting and cook these gently.
-They crisp up fast (and can burn quickly) so don’t have your heat too high or leave ’em.
+- It’s better to have your frying pan over a lower heat setting and cook the quesadillas gently.
+They crisp up fast (and can burn quickly) so don’t have your heat too high or leave them.

 - Cook quesadillas in batches (about two at a time), while keeping the cooked quesadillas warm in a preheated oven.